Oboz Sypes Hiking Boot Review: Supportive & Comfortable with Eco-Friendly Materials

 Eco-Friendly Materials

 As a company, Oboz is an environmentally conscious brand that has been working to find ways to reduce its impact.
 Since they sold their first pair of shoes in 2007, they’ve been planting a tree for every pair sold.
-Right now, that’s over 3.3 million trees!
+Right now, that’s over 5 million trees planted and counting!

 Their Bozeman offices also run on 100% renewable power and they offset their emissions from shipping their products.